Buddhism in Myanmar

-Pre-modern History
+Pre-modern history

 Buddhism in the Mon and Pyu states

 The early history of Buddhism in Burma is hard to decipher.
 Pali historical chronicles state that Ashoka sent two bhikkhus, Sona and Uttara, to Suvaṇṇabhūmi ("The Golden Land") around 228 BCE with other monks and sacred texts as part of his effort to spread Buddhism.
 The area has been recognized as being somewhere in ancient Southeast Asia, possibly in Thaton in lower Burma or Nakon Pathom in Thailand.
-However, this is uncertain.

 An Andhra Ikshvaku inscription from about the 3rd century CE refers to the conversion of the Kiratas (Cilatas) to Buddhism.
 These may have been the Mon-Khmer speaking peoples of ancient Arakan and Lower Burma (i.e. the Pyu states and Mon kingdoms).
 3rd century Chinese texts speak of a "Kingdom of Liu-Yang," where people worshiped the Buddha, and there were "several thousand sramanas".
 This kingdom has been located in central Burma.

 By the 4th century, most of Pyu had become predominantly Buddhist, though archaeological finds prove that their pre-Buddhist practices also remained firmly entrenched in the following centuries.
 According to the excavated texts, as well as the Chinese records, the predominant religion of the Pyu was Theravāda Buddhism.

 Peter Skilling concludes that there is firm epigraphical evidence for the dominant presence of Theravāda in the Pyu Kingdom of Sriksetra and the Mon kingdom of Dvaravati, "from about the 5th century CE onwards", though he adds that evidence shows that Mahāyāna was also present.
 The epigraphical evidence comes from Pali inscriptions which have been found in these areas.
 They use a variant of the South Indian Pallava script.